Skip to main content

 By April 30, most applicants, except those on deferred status, will have received a final decision on their candidacy.

-It should be noted that acceptances are contingent upon applicants maintaining a high level of academic performance and their continued demonstration of personal behavior reflecting integrity, excellence in character and other personality traits deemed appropriate for a doctor of medicine.
+It should be noted that acceptances are contingent upon applicants maintaining high academic performance and their continued demonstration of personal behavior reflecting integrity, excellence in character and other personality traits deemed appropriate for a doctor of medicine.

 Helpful Information